jonthompson/surfactuator/README.md

 * (Optional) A rotary encoder with a button -- I use these (this is a 5 pack) (https://www.amazon.com/Cylewet-Encoder-15%C3%9716-5-Arduino-CYT1062/dp/B06XQTHDRR/)

+* (not covered by this project - but required) -- You will also need Lenco Actuators and relays to control them.
+You can choose what works best for your situation, long or short throw actuators.
+The 102XD are popular choices.
+You'll also need some gates or plates fabricated.

 # Wiring Instructions
 (Also described in text detail below if you'd rather than than the diagram.)